Say "Hello" to the Team

 Emma is new to the Clubs, and is a great addition to our team.
 She's fun, smart, and gets things done!
 Need info about any of our three locations or special programs?
 Call Emma in the Hill City office.
 She'll point you in the right direction!

 Lead-Deadwood Unit Director

 Kierstin is new to the unit director position, but not new to our Clubs.
 Kierstin has been with the Lead-Deadwood Club since we opened our doors in 2014!
 She just completed her education degree from Black Hills State University, and is headed to Boys and Girls Clubs Club Director's Academy this summer to hone her skills.
 Kierstin makes the best casseroles, has been the teacher on the First School float in the Days of 76 parade for three summers, and loves technology programs.
 When she's not at the Club, Kierstin spends time with her horses, bakes, and hikes the beautiful Black Hills.

 Hill City Unit Director

-Roni has been with the Club for four years.
+Roni has been with the Club since 2012.
 Roni brings international experience in youth programs and a diverse career background.
 Staff know her as the program guru, and the kids affectionately call her a "crazy science freak."
-Stop by the Club and you might find Roni in her lab coat exploding things at science club or rock out in the Teen Center.
+Stop by the Club and you might find Roni in her lab coat exploding things at science club or rocking out in the Teen Center.

 Hot Springs Unit Director